redhat-na-ssa/hobbyist-guide-to-rhoai/docs/10-configure-rhoai.md

   -e MYSQL_PASSWORD=$MYSQL_PASSWORD
 ```

-Wait for the database to install
+- [ ] Wait for the database to install

 ```sh
 oc wait --for=jsonpath='{.status.replicas}'=1 deploy mysql -n database
 ```

-Object storage is also needed for pipelines.
-Create a project and set env vars.
+- [ ] Create a project for MinIO and set env vars.

 ```sh
 oc new-project minio